 With gold and silver Olympic medals in softball at home, Jennie Finch, 32, had little to prove when she signed up for the NYC marathon in 2011.
 Her reasons for registering: to bounce back after giving birth to her second son and raise $30,000 for the Road Runners Youth Program.
 Finch's 12-week training plan devised by her running coach, Ironman athlete Susanne Davis, consisted of up to three-hour workouts six days a week, featuring spin classes, tempo runs, speed workouts, and hill runs in short increments.
 The 32-year-old's marathon time: 4:05:25.

-Two and a Half Men star Jon Cryer is an avid triathlete, participating in up to three a year, he once told Runner's World.
+.
 But last fall he made headlines for his hobby when he crashed during the 18-mile bike portion of the annual Nautica Malibu Triathlon (just after a half-mile swim).
 Although he looked pretty banged up and bloody and had to take a DNF, he walked away from the incident smiling.
 The 47-year-old funny man continued on, crossing the finish line after a four-mile run.

 Alaska's most famous resident and former governor, 49-year-old Sarah Palin (pictured here running a local 5K in 2003), isn't just a fast talker.
 The fleet-footed former high school cross-country runner completed Anchorage's 2005 Humpy's Marathon in a swift time of 3:59:36.
 She even finished fourth in her age group!
 Now it makes sense why she named her eldest son Track.